 The Volatility Index for the Stock Market

-My husband, on the other hand, loves hedging and more complex trades that don’t rely on market direction to work after decades of trading professionally.
-I like simple strategies, so we work well together.
-Covered calls generate simple, mostly passive income.
+My husband, on the other hand, after decades of trading professionally, loves hedging and more complex trades that don’t rely on market direction to work.
+He teaches how to hedge covered calls in his beginner options course.

 The Logistics of Living Off Covered Calls

 One of the nice aspects of covered call selling is that getting paid is simple.

 In the same way that you own a property from which you collect rent checks, you own stocks from which you collect call option premiums.